 Improving Agility & Efficiency

-Traditional supply chains operations utilize distinct resources for on-demand and planned services.
+Traditional supply chains operations utilize distinct resources for on-demand delivery and scheduled services.

-In contrast, modern technology platforms offer the optimal balance of on-demand agility and efficiency, using a unified resource pool.
+In contrast, modern logistics management software offers solutions for both, using a unified resource pool.
 The key to their success lies in their ability to translate complex logistical challenges into data-driven, automated decisions, at scale.

 For example, delivery orchestration platforms now offer integrated, automated dispatch and routing.
 These solutions take a diverse set of criteria into consideration.
 A single service call to repair a laptop screen requires the technology platform dozens of parameters into consideration, including: technician availability, location and suitability – vehicle availability, location and suitability – inventory location, cost and availability – current schedules – the cost to serve – customer data (e.g. customer subscription package and renewal date) – external or contract resource options – time in transit, time to park and time on site – and more.